 How To Choose Between Zenagen And Nioxin

-When it comes to making a decision between Zenagen and Nioxin, it’s important to consider the ingredients along with your hair goals and the results you want to see in the end.
+When it comes to deciding between Zenagen and Nioxin, it’s important to consider both the ingredient profile along with your hair goals and the results you want to see in the end.

 Sulfates are a pretty common shampoo ingredient, as these are what typically create that lathering effect that removes oil and dirt while you’re washing and they (generally) provide the deepest clean, too.
 That said, sulfates can strip away natural scalp and hair oils too effectively, potentially drying your strands, and if you color-treat your hair, they can also make your color fade faster.